COVID-19 Emergency Food Fund Impact

 WORTHY OF NOTE:

-- New registrations per month doubled compared to before COVID-19.
+- New registrations per month increased by 21% compared to before COVID-19.

-- MUNCH has distributed an average of 188 mobile lunches per day to children in 9 low-income neighborhoods: Oak Park Terrace, Ridgecrest, Vera Court, Parkcrest Apartments, Brentwood Parkway, Packers Townhouse, Northport Apartments, Kipling Drive, as well as Kennedy Heights.
+- Munch has distributed an average of 175 mobile lunches per day to children in 10 low-income neighborhoods: Oak Park Terrace, Ridgecrest, Vera Court, Parkcrest Apartments, Brentwood Parkway, Packers Townhouse, Northport Apartments, Kipling Drive, Kennedy Heights as well as Darbo-Worthington.

 Made possible by: